To contact Bartlett Lodge by phone please call (705) 633-5543

 Our tranquil Algonquin Park lodge could very well be the ultimate romantic couples resort in Ontario.
 Imagine the two of you being whisked away from your daily cares to a private island in the heart of legendary Algonquin Park, where you will enjoy total relaxation, comfort and special time together in our intimate wilderness paradise.
 While we may not be able to grant your every wish, we do come close.
 From fabulous gourmet dining to serenely comfortable private lakeside accommodations, we offer our guests the luxury of escaping grueling schedules, phones and TV, in a natural setting that is perfect for romance.

-Here at Bartlett Lodge, couples romantic getaways, couples weekends, honeymoons and second honeymoons are something we do very well.
+Here at Bartlett Lodge, family reunions, couples romantic getaways, couples weekends, honeymoons and second honeymoons are something we do very well.
 We offer several resort packages that are ideally suited for your next romantic couples escape in Ontario.
 Guests have their choice of romantic accommodations; from understatedly elegant private studio cabins and one bedroom cottages with fireplace, or the ultimate in romantic accommodations; a luxury platform tent under the stars.
 For the ideal romantic couple's getaway in Ontario, you won't find another resort quite like Bartlett Lodge.
 Over the years, we have been honoured to host at our Algonquin Park resort many wonderful couples who chose Bartlett Lodge for their romantic couples' vacation to celebrate an important milestone in their lives, like an anniversary, graduation or honeymoon, or just to spend some quality time together in our tranquil Algonquin Park location.
 Escape from the stress and noise of the city, and the responsibilities of your busy life, and relax completely at Bartlett Lodge, where you won't find a telephone, television or radio to distract or disturb you and where peace, quiet and nature's beauty replace the hustle and bustle of everyday life.

 In 2012, we are thrilled to celebrate the 95th anniversary of Bartlett Lodge.
 For almost a century, Bartlett Lodge, Algonquin Park's most historic resort, has welcomed guests from all over the world seeking an Algonquin Park experience like no other.
 We carry on the tradition to this day, offering guests a totally unique Algonquin Park vacation in style and comfort.
 To mark our 95th anniversary, we are offering our guests a special resort package.
 Please visit our Specials page for all the details.